d-gamedev-team/dchip/readme.md

 **Note:** The two ports are **not** compatible with each other.

-The older SDL-based samples were created by [Stephan Dilly], and updated to the new API by [Andrej Mitrovic].
+The older [SDL]-based samples were created by [Stephan Dilly], and updated to the new API by [Andrej Mitrovic].

-The newer samples use GLFW and were written by [Scott Lembcke] and [Howling Moon Software], and ported to D by [Andrej Mitrovic].
+The newer samples use [GLFW] and were written by [Scott Lembcke] and [Howling Moon Software], and ported to D by [Andrej Mitrovic].

 [Scott Lembcke]: http://slembcke.net